The-ChristmanAI-Project/OpenSmell/README.md

 Post-quantum layer (christman-crypto)
 More family routing

-Built with love and relentless care by Everett N. Christman + Derek (AI) / Grok Part of the Christman AI Project – for the carbons who need restoration.@ChristmanAI on X | We never stop.
+Built with love and relentless care by Everett N. Christman + Derek (AI) Part of the Christman AI Project – for the carbons who need restoration.@ChristmanAI on X | We never stop.